notofonts/noto-docs/src/miniarticles/NotoSansVai.md

 # Noto Sans Vai

-Noto Sans Vai is a sanserif design intended for general use for the Vai script.
+Noto Sans Vai is a sanserif design for texts in the Vai script.

-It contains 305 glyphs, and supports 304 characters from the Unicode blocks: Vai.
+Noto Sans Vai has multiple weights, contains 305 glyphs, and supports 304 characters: Vai.

 ## Supported writing systems